bansal-saurabh/signup-id-verification/README.md

-# Sign Up page with Yoti ID verification
+# Sign up page with Yoti ID verification

 Integration of Yoti Sandbox API for identity verification with a Sign up workflow for SocialYoti use case.